Pseudomanifold/latex-mimosis/README.md

 # How to use

+If you are using Overleaf, checkout [`latex-mimosis`](https://www.overleaf.com/latex/templates/latex-mimosis/syptyjpjrzzj) in the gallery.
+If you want to use the template locally, follow these
+steps:

 - Clone this repository
 - Copy the file `mimosis.cls` into your document directory
 - Add `\documentclass{mimosis}` to your document preamble